narumij/swift-ac-collections/README.md

 The `release/AtCoder/2025` branch preserves the exact state deployed on AtCoder.

 The `main` branch targets the latest stable Swift and is under active development.
-APIs and implementations may change.
+Its core functionality and verification are taking shape, and the package is available for evaluation today.
+However, stable API compatibility is not yet guaranteed, and APIs and implementations may change.

 ---